AIS-Bonn/pose_graph_prediction/README.md

 A GNN can only modify the node and edge features of one graph.
 Thus, the first thing to do is to construct one graph from the sequence of poses.
-For that every joint becomes one a node n<sub>i</sub> in the graph.
+For that every joint becomes one a node in the graph.
-To incorporate the assumption, every node n<sub>i</sub> from the previous pose at time step t-1 is connected to every node n<sub>j</sub> from the current pose at time step t via a directed edge e<sub>i,j</sub> (Fig. 4).
+Every node n<sub>i</sub> from the previous pose at time step t-1 is connected to every node n<sub>j</sub> from the current pose at time step t via a directed edge e<sub>i,j</sub> (Fig. 4).

 ![Conversion of the pose sequence to one graph for the GNN](./docs/readme/pose_sequence_to_graph_data_conversion.png)

 Figure 4: A simplified example graph with only two joints per pose.

 Every node and every edge can have an associated feature vector - e.g. joint position as node feature.
-The GNN updates all edge features, but only features of nodes with incoming edges.
-It's task will be to update the node positions from time step t to generate a prediction for time step t+1.
+The GNN's task will be to update the node positions from time step t to generate a prediction for time step t+1.

 ---